 A presentation that explores two of Roger's favourite locations, the Lakes District and the Yorkshire Dales.
 Numerous visits to the region have allowed Roger to capture the mood of this beautiful part of England.

 A look at the diversity of landscape found throughout the USA.
-From the magical fall colours of New England to the aspen forest of the Rockies and so much in between.
+From the magical fall colours of New England to the aspen forests of the Rockies and so much in between.

 Roger has travelled the full length of the ‘Mother Road’ on seven occasions as well as visiting various sections over the years.
 His journey from Chicago to Santa Monica will bring you aspects of the people and the icons that make this route so famous.